mboy29/RedTetris_42/REAMDE.md

 ## Security Considerations

 - Store credentials, API keys, and environment variables locally in a `.env` file and exclude them from version control (e.g., using `.gitignore`).

+### Bonuses

+- Add a scoring system during the game.
+- Have a persistence of these scores for each player.
+- Have several game modes (invisible parts, increased gravity, etc ...)
+- Use React JS